xizho10/OntWalletDev/dapp_dev.md

 ### Running the tests

+smart contract automated testing framework
 [Test smart contract](https://github.com/lucas7788/pythontest)

-##Interacting with the dapp in a browser
+## Interacting with the dapp in a browser

 Now we're ready to use our dapp!